top of page

 Kate and Jim were living in London when a 'crazy pipe dream' turned into an obsession... how to live on a sailboat full-time and travel the world.
 Fed up with traversing airports every week for work and frightened by the prospect of a never-ending mundane routine for life, they decided to change everything.

-Six years later- and that sabbatical has morphed into an all-consuming, more fulfilling way of life with no end in sight.
+Seven years later- and that sabbatical has morphed into an all-consuming, more fulfilling way of life with no end in sight.
 Remote work helps keep them afloat and their work-life balance is seriously well-proportioned.

-The passage so far
+The circumnavigation so far

 Starting in France in 2018 at the Catana boatyard, their journey has taken them east through the Mediterranean as far as Greece, back west to the Canaries, Cape Verdes and across the Atlantic Ocean.
 They sailed up and down the eastern Caribbean getting 'stuck' in Saint Vincent and the Grenadines for a year during Covid 2020.
 Fully vaccinated they continued through the Dutch Antilles and on to Colombia, the San Blas islands and Panama.
-They transited the almighty Panama Canal in March 2022 when the gates of the final lock creaked open to reveal the Pacific Ocean, an unforgettable moment in the life of any sailor.
+They transited the Panama Canal in March 2022 when the gates of the final lock creaked open to reveal the Pacific Ocean, an unforgettable moment in the life of any sailor.

 An uneventful passage to the Galapagos islands was followed by the longest passage of their lives to French Polynesia.
 After one magnificent year there, half of which was spent in some of the most isolated, pristine coral atolls in the world, they made the difficult decision to press on and explore some more of Polynesia and the South Pacific.
 They reached Samoa after a tricky passage with all sorts of weather followed by Tonga and then Fiji.